jgmcalpine/ArkSwap/README.md

 ## 🌊 Overview

-**ArkSwap** is a non-custodial liquidity bridge that demonstrates the programmable nature of the **Ark Layer 2 Protocol**.
-It allows users to atomically swap **Ark VTXOs** for **Bitcoin Layer 1** funds without trusting the service provider.
+**ArkSwap** is a **research prototype** and **reference implementation** designed to explore the programmable nature of the **Ark Layer 2 Protocol**.
+It simulates a trustless atomic swap architecture where **Ark VTXOs** are exchanged for **Bitcoin Layer 1** funds within a controlled **Regtest** environment.

-Unlike standard Ark wallets that only perform simple transfers, ArkSwap acts as a proof-of-concept for **Off-Chain Programmability**.
-It demonstrates how an Ark Service Provider (ASP) can accept a VTXO transfer encumbered by a custom **Taproot HTLC** (Hash Time-Locked Contract), enabling complex DeFi primitives to exist natively within the Ark protocol rounds.
+Unlike standard Ark wallet implementations that focus on simple value transfer, ArkSwap serves as an educational proof-of-concept for **Off-Chain Programmability**.
+It provides a working demonstration of how an Ark Service Provider (ASP) can accept VTXO transfers encumbered by custom **Taproot HTLCs** (Hash Time-Locked Contracts), illustrating how advanced conditional logic can exist natively within Ark protocol rounds.

 **Key Differentiators:**
 *   **Programmable L2:** Demonstrates VTXO transfers into custom Taproot scripts (not just P2PK).